tahoma2d/tahoma2d/doc/how_to_build_win.md

 - - - [ ] Click on Configure, the pop-up should now appear.
 - - [ ] Select the version of Visual Studio you are using.
 - - [ ] Select the x64 Target Environment.
-- If Qt was installed to a directory other than the default, and the error 'Specify QT_PATH properly' appears:
+- If Qt was installed to a directory other than the default, and the error `Specify QT_PATH properly` appears:
 - - Click on that line in the top half of the CMake window.
 - - [ ] navigate to the `QT_DIR` install folder and down to the subfolder that most closely matches your version of Visual Studio, for example: `C:\Qt\5.9.9\msvc2017_64` for Visual Studio 2017.
 - - [ ] Rerun Configure.
-- If OpenCV was installed to a directory other than the default, and the error 'Specify OpenCV_DIR properly' appears:
+- If OpenCV was installed to a directory other than the default, and the error `Specify OpenCV_DIR properly` appears:
 - - Click on that line in the top half of the CMake window.
 - - [ ] navigate to the OpenCV install folder and down to the level of the `build` folder.
 Example: `C:\opencv_4.4.0\build`.
 - - [ ] Rerun Configure.